 You can clone an existing monitoring session.

 To clone a monitoring session:

 - 1. Select the monitoring session that you need to clone from the Monitoring Sessions page. - 2.
 Click Clone. - 3.
-Enter the appropriate information in the Clone Monitoring Session dialog box as shown in Table 3: Fields for Session Info on page 24.
+Enter the appropriate information in the Clone Monitoring Session dialog box.